 "Courtney's a quarterback," Hooker said.
 "She went out there and took control of the game.
 She knows our rhythm and it was great to have her on the court."

-Berg's status is uncertain for that match.
-The United States is obviously not revealing too much about the injury because it would give their opponents a competitive advantage.
+Berg's status is uncertain.
+The Americans are not revealing too much about the injury because it would give their opponents a competitive advantage.

-"It's day-to-day," U.S. coach Hugh McCutcheon said of Berg's injury.
+"It's day to day," coach Hugh McCutcheon said.
 "I thought Courtney did a great job.
 I don't think we missed too many beats tonight."

-Hooker scored 19 points for the United States, which has never won a gold in indoor volleyball.
+Hooker scored 19 points for the U.S., which has never won a gold in indoor volleyball.
 The team took silver at the 2008 Beijing Olympics after falling in the final to Brazil.

-The United States jumped out to a 12-3 lead and rolled through the first set, winning it on Foluke Akinradewo's block.
+The Americans jumped to a 12-3 lead and rolled through the first set, winning it on Foluke Akinradewo's block.

 While clearly overmatched, the Dominican Republic took an 8-6 lead in the second set.
-The United States regained the lead when Hooker's spike made it 11-10.
+The U.S. regained the lead when Hooker's spike made it 11-10.
 The Dominicans denied the U.S. set point three times, but Jordan Larson spiked to win it.

 Now playing under McCutcheon, who led the U.S. men to the gold in Beijing, the United States is among the favorites in the tournament.

-The United States took over the top spot in the world rankings at the end of 2011, ending Brazil's four-year run.
+The Americans took over the top spot in the world rankings at the end of 2011, ending Brazil's four-year run.
 The women qualified for the Olympics in November with a silver-medal finish in the FIVB World Cup.